For Current Fellows

 Fellows who need five years to complete their bachelor’s degree may continue in the Woodrow Wilson Program throughout all five years as long as they are in good academic standing and have not spent all of their fellowship funds.

-Students pursuing a BA/MA degree program are considered fellows only as long as they are undergraduates.
-In typical BA/MA programs, the second year a student enters the program is his or her fifth year at Hopkins.
+Students in a BA/MA degree program are considered fellows only as long as they are undergraduates.
+In typical BA/MA programs, the second year a student enters the program is their fifth year at Hopkins.
 At this point, the student becomes a full-time graduate student and is no longer considered a Woodrow Wilson Fellow.

-The director of the Woodrow Wilson Program reserve the right to remove a fellow if they determine that the fellow has not been making satisfactory progress.
+The director of the Woodrow Wilson Program reserves the right to remove a fellow if they determine that the fellow has not been making satisfactory progress.

 Conducting Research